Tyler-Johnston/Reptile-Tracker/README.md

             "sunday": true
         }

-## I should be able to list all of the schedules for a reptile
+### I should be able to list all of the schedules for a reptile
- - Url: localhost:8000/schedule/{Insert Reptile Id}
+ - URL: localhost:8000/schedule/{Insert Reptile Id}
  - Type: GET
  - No body

-## I should be able to list all of the schedules for a user
+### I should be able to list all of the schedules for a user
- - Url: localhost:8000/husbandry/
+ - URL: localhost:8000/husbandry/
  - Type: GET
  - No body